EasyOnHard/easyonhard.github.io/content/Projects/Garden Journal/Garden Journal.md

 # About
 This journal is a history of my garden, in which I will include illustrations (On the physical version), data, and tips/notes.
 All data will be relevant to growing zone 6b.

+## Sources
+I will keep good sources here.

+[Herbal Haven](https://www.herbalhaven.com/products/ ): good for quick facts.
+Most information about optimal soil and sun exposure comes from here.

 # Plants
-%% This is the section where I will keep all of the info on different plants.  https://www.herbalhaven.com/products/ has good data %%

 This is where I am keeping all of my data on the plants themselves.
-Each one will gen one paper: one side will be raw information, the second will have uses and growth graphs.
+Each one will get one paper: one side will be raw information, the second will have use ideas and specific planting dates/tips

 ## Mints
 Mints are easy-going, hardy plants.
 I put them in the most accessible spot in my bed because they need some maintenance so that they don't overtake each other; They are very aggressive spreaders.